ambientkit/plugin/generic/author/README.md

 ## Plugin Type

-The plugin can be used as the follow core types:
+The plugin can be used as the following core types:

 - **Logger:** false
 - **Storage System:** false